 U-Value is a measure of the rate of heat transfer through a material and is the reciprocal of R-Value.
 Total U-Value is the reciprocal of the sum of the R-Values of individual elements.
 Although it applies to all materials, U-Values are generally stated for transparent and translucent materials while R-Values are generally stated for opaque materials.
 Transmittance is referred to for transparent and translucent materials while overall heat transfer coefficient is the general term.
-Total U-Value is used in the BCA for roof lights and glazing.
+Total U-Value is used in the BCA for roof lights and glazing and is calculated using the Technical Protocol and Procedures Manual for the Energy Rating of the Fenestration Products by the Australian Fenestration Rating Council (AFRC).